Felicity Wishes

-Felicity Wishes is a British children's book series created by Emma Thomson.
-The series includes over 140 story books, activity books, picture books and annuals.
-The popularity of the books led to the launch of a Felicity Wishes magazine and hundreds of other products.
-Some of the books were co-authored by Helen Bailey.
+Felicity Wishes is a British children's book series created and privately owned by Emma Thomson.
+It was first published on greeting cards for adults produced by Danilo, Nightwear for adults by La Senza and Ragdolls for children & adults by Golden Bear.
+The brand then went on to become a globally published children's book series totalling 101 books in 22 languages which includes activity books, picture books, first read fiction and annuals.
+The popularity of the books and merchandise led to the launch of a Felicity Wishes magazine and hundreds of other products.
+There are 56 parts of the Felicity Wishes magazine, in which every issue highlights a different aspirational fairy-role including Carpenter, Film Maker, Shop Keeper, Eco-worker, Gardener, Chef, Architect & Journalist.
+Some of the stories were co-authored by Helen Bailey.

-The series is about a fairy called Felicity Wishes and her friends Holly, Polly and Daisy and later on Winnie.
-Felicity lives in a fictional town called Little Blossoming.
-Little Blossoming, Bloomfield is in Fairy World.
-Fairy World is much the same as the human world with several key exceptions: there is no age, birth or death (fairies live forever), no men, no meat-eating, no money, no evil and no crime.
+The series is about a fairy called Felicity and her friends Holly, Polly, Daisy and Winnie.
+Felicity lives in a fictional town called Little Blossoming, which is set in Fairy World, and is the same as the human world with several key exceptions: there is no age, birth or death (fairies live forever), no men, no meat-eating, no money, no evil and no crime.
 Most of the books are set pre-graduation where Felicity goes to the School of Nine Wishes to learn and she eats cake and drinks tea with her friends at Sparkles Cafe.
 She has also travelled all over Fairy World.
-In these books Felicity Wishes and her friends both have a single pair of wings, because they still go to school; fairies who have graduated get double wings.
+In these books Felicity and her friends both have a single pair of wings, because they still go to school; fairies who have graduated get double wings.
 Felicity has a constant companion, a little blue bird called Bertie Dishes, the only male character in the whole book series.